 Which carpet cleaning method works best, steam cleaning, (hot-water extraction) or the chemical dry-cleaning method? (like Chem-dry).
 Are there any other methods? which have you used and had good luck with.
 Which method works best on pet urine odors?

+Best Carpet Choice for Walkers and Wheelchairs?
+These can be very damaging to residential-grade carpets installed over pad.
 Rubber wheels are very abrasive and tend to roll the carpet in front of the wheels causing the carpet to stretch-out and develop wrinkles quickly.

 This can ruin even the highest quality carpets.
 What is the Best Carpet Choice in this situation?